-Candidate for Area I Director
+Candidate for Director-at-Large

-Board President, Idaho Board of Nursing
+Executive Officer, Alabama Board of Nursing

 - Serves as a representative of all member boards

-- Transacts the business and affairs and acts on behalf of NCSBN
+- Transacts the business and affairs, and acts on behalf of NCSBN

-Describe all relevant professional, regulatory, and community experience.
+Describe all relevant professional, regulatory and community experience.

 What is your perspective regarding the following issues affecting nursing regulation?

-- Borderless healthcare delivery
+- Borderless health care delivery